MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 !!! hint "some bitdepth basics"

     If you are not familiar with bitdepth or "color depth" for images, it's a parameter which drive the "amount" of color you can store in an image.
-The amount being driven by the number of bits used to represent a value.
-Alongside the number of bits which are mostly a power of 2 (8,16,32), there is two ways of expressing the value:
+Where the "amount" is indicated by a number of bits.
+Bits are mostly a power of 2 (8,16,32).
+    Alongside this number there is two ways of expressing a value:

     -   with _integers_ (3,4,5,...).
     -   with _floats_ (0.25,0.2536,1.23,156.3, ...).

+    Both have a maximum and a minimum value, the difference being the step possible between each value.
+We will focus on floats because that what OpenEXR was designed for.

-    The most important point to remember being that mathematical floats can have an infinite decimal representation (like π (pi)), yet we need store numbers in the computer within finite bounds.
+    One important point to remember being that mathematical floats can have an infinite decimal representation (like π (pi)), yet we need store numbers in the computer within finite bounds.
 Which is why we have designed [a clever system](https://en.wikipedia.org/wiki/IEEE_754) allowing us to